28 Feb Jewelry Insurance: Be Proactive; Be Prepared

 - Keep a file for your jewelry containing: receipts, a copy of your insurance policy, appraisals, a close-up photograph of each item and any reports you have certifying your diamonds or gems.

 - Plan to make an annual visit to your jeweler to have your ring polished and checked for wear and tear.
 A loose prong will eventually lead to a lost gem.

 - Store jewelry that you wear often in a hidden safe at home and items that you rarely wear in a safe deposit box.
-(We all love to have a little antique jewelry box, but realistically, if you store anything but costume jewelry there, you are practically making a doggy bag for a thief to grab and go.)
+Don’t use a jewelry box to store anything but costume jewelry there.
+A jewelry box is practically a doggy bag for a thief to grab and go.

 - Limit how much jewelry you travel with.
 If possible, just go with what you can keep on your body at all times.